eddturtle/direct-upload/README.md

 More info on finding your region @ http://amzn.to/1FtPG6r

-Then, using the object we've just made, we can use it to generate the form's url and all the needed hidden inputs
+Then, using the object we've just made, we can generate the form's url and all the needed hidden inputs.

     <form action="<?php echo $upload->getFormUrl(); ?>" method="POST" enctype="multipart/form-data">